kevinlizarazo/vallenato/README.md

 # Vallenato

 Vallenato is an interactive and static graphic creation utility for the Council on Foreign Relations.
 Designers and developers at CFR can quickly stand up a project for prototyping or production by calling one command.
 While developing a project, Vallenato continuously watches for changes in a project's source code and pushes it to a local server.
 When ready for production, deployments made to GitHub are then captured by CircleCI and published through Pantheon.
-For this demo repo, [Netlify](https://netlify.com) hosts and serves it [to the web.](https://vallenato-cfr.netlify.com/currency_manipulator/index.html)
+[Netlify](https://netlify.com) hosts and serves it [to the web.](https://vallenato-media.cfr.org/vallenato/interactive/global_growth_tracker/index.html)

 This demo repo contains projects currently live at CFR.org.